KDE/cutehmi/README.md

 3. All extensions dependent on external libraries will be disabled, if these libraries could not be found.
 To make the process of finding the libraries and installing them under Windows easier, a set of Makefiles is provided, which allows the libraries to be build from sources.
 Check out [external](external/) libraries for more details.
 Each extension may provide individual documentation on how to build it.

 Remember that Qbs caches [Probe](http://doc.qt.io/qbs/qml-qbslanguageitems-probe.html) items' results, so if the library is installed after the project has been configured with Qbs, it will not show up.
 You can use `--force-probe-execution` option to force Qbs to not use cached results.

 ## Examples

-Refer to documentation of each individual [tool](https://cutehmi.kde.org/docs/tools_list.html) on how to run examples.
+Refer to documentation of each individual [tool](https://cutehmi.kde.org/docs/tools_list.html) on how to run some basic examples.

 ## Internals